rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 Parameter|Type|Description
 ---------|----|-----------
-`appId`|`string`|The OAuth2 application identifier generated for you when you first created your cloud app with Spiceworks
+`appUid`|`string`|The OAuth2 application identifier generated for you when you first created your cloud app with Spiceworks

 > **Note:** Handle the returned `access_token` with care and never request access
 > tokens unnecessarily.
 OAuth2 requires that you __always use HTTPS/SSL__ when